zoe/covid-tracker-react-native/README.md

 COVID-19 Symptom Tracker is an open source Android and iOS app whose goal is to stop the spread of COVID-19 disease and help identify people who are at risk sooner.

-The COVID Symptom Tracker was designed by doctors and scientists at King's College London, Guys and St Thomas’ Hospitals working in partnership with ZOE Global Ltd – a health science company.
+The COVID-19 Symptom Tracker was designed by doctors and scientists at King's College London, Guys and St Thomas’ Hospitals working in partnership with ZOE Global Ltd – a health science company.

 If you're doing research on COVID-19 and you want to contribute or believe this initiative can help your efforts, please let us know at research@joinzoe.com